Concentration and consistency results for canonical and curved exponential-family models of random graphs: Exponential-family random graphs with multilevel structure

-While in principle both within-neighborhood edges $\bX$ and between-neighbor\-hood edges $\bY$ may be of interest, we focus on within-neighborhood edges, which are of primary interest in most applications \citep{multilevelnetwork}.
-We therefore restrict attention to the probability law of $\bX$ and do not make additional assumptions about the probability law of $\bY$, but we do assume that the parameter vectors of the probability laws of $\bX$ and $\bY$ are variation-independent, i.e., the parameter space is a product space.
-As a result, statistical inference concerning the parameter vector of the probability law of $\bX$ can be based on $\bX$ without requiring knowledge of $\bY$---indeed, in some applications $\bY$ may not even be observed.
+While in principle both within-neighborhood edge variables $\bX$ and between-neighborhood edge variables $\bY$ may be of interest, we focus on within- neighborhood edge variables, which are of primary interest in applications \citep[e.g.,][]{multilevelnetwork,Wa13,ZaLo15,Lo16,slaughter2016multilevel,hollway2017multilevel,StScBoMo18}.
+We therefore restrict attention to the probability law of $\bX$ and do not make assumptions about the probability law of $\bY$.
+We assume that the parameter vectors of the probability laws of $\bX$ and $\bY$ are variation-independent, i.e., the parameter space is a product space, so that statistical inference concerning the parameter vector of the probability law of $\bX$ can be based on $\bX$ without requiring knowledge of $\bY$.